rmscode/binary-garden/docs/networking/link-aggregation.md

 !!! quote "A nice analogy I found . . ."

-    It's important to understand that while the bandwidth of a 2-port LAG link is 2Gbps, an individual flow will max out at 1Gbps.
+    It's important to understand that while the bandwidth of a 2-port LACP link is 2Gbps, an individual flow will max out at 1Gbps.
 It's a highway with a 100MPH speed limit.
 We can add another lane and 2 cars can go 100MPH, but a single car can never go 200MPH.
 We're increasing the amount of traffic that can be carried, but not the max speed.